H-1B Specialty Occupation RFE. Getting One is Surprisingly Common; How You Respond Matters.

 & Zachary Johnson, Ph.D. - Founder, ProfVal LLC

 The #1 reason USCIS agents issue an H-1B RFE is because a petitioner “did not establish that the position qualifies as a specialty occupation”.
 To understand what this means, let’s first dive into what a specialty occupation is.
-A specialty occupation position requires:
+An H-1B specialty occupation position requires:

 "(A) theoretical and practical application of a body of highly specialized knowledge, and (B) attainment of a bachelor’s or higher degree in the specific specialty (or its equivalent) as a minimum for entry into the occupation in the United States.”
 Section 214(i)(1) of the INA, 8 USC 1184(i)(1)

-Put simply, this means two things: first, it means that you must demonstrate that the position requires no less than the equivalent of a U.S. bachelor’s degree in a field related to the position; and second, it means that the beneficiary (the candidate) must have acquired no less than the equivalent a U.S. bachelor’s degree in an area related to the position requirements.
+This means two things: first, it means that you must demonstrate that the position requires no less than the equivalent of a U.S. bachelor’s degree in a field related to the position; and second, it means that the beneficiary (the candidate) must have acquired no less than the equivalent a U.S. bachelor’s degree in an area related to the position requirements (read about beneficiary requirements).
 In this paper, we discuss position requirements.
-In a future paper on ProfVal’s H-1B RFE blog, we will discuss beneficiary qualifications.

-Next, we discuss some general best practices and then specifically address position and beneficiary qualifications.
+Next, we discuss some best practices and then specifically address position and beneficiary qualifications.

 Your initial application

-As a supplement to your I-129 form and other documents, a manager support letter can be used to assert your company’s perspective that the position meets H-1B requirements, particularly specialty occupation requirements.
-A letter describes the company, position and associated dutes, and the candidate’s allocation of time.
-An example support letter will be provided in a future post within ProfVal’s H-1B series.
+As a supplement to your I-129 form and other documents, a manager support letter can be used to assert your company’s perspective that the position meets H-1B specialty occupation requirements.
+A manager support letter describes the company, position and associated duties, and the candidate’s allocation of time.

 Be sure that you are “critically evaluating the offered position at the outset and asking the foundational questions: is a baccalaureate level degree or higher normally required for the position?
 What is the industry standard for similar roles?
 What are the employer's normal practices for this type of role?
 Is the position so complex and specialized that a baccalaureate level degree or higher is required?”
 Samuel Chow (Fragomen)

 As a form of evidence for specialty occupation status, many attorneys will advise including an Expert Opinion Letter in your initial application.
-An Expert Opinion Letter from ProfVal is a letter written by a relevant expert (typically a professor) who is able to opine as to how or why a position meets specialty occupation requirements.
+A Specialty Occupation Expert Opinion Letter from ProfVal is a letter written by a relevant expert (typically a professor) who is able to opine as to how or why a position meets specialty occupation requirements.
+While ProfVal's letters are each highly customized, a typical specialty occupation letter is based on a specialty occupation EOL template that includes content commonly requested by the USCIS.

 You might be surprised to learn that “sometimes there is a strategy to not show all of your cards initially, and to instead hold back some information that can be convincingly presented when we get an RFE.”
 (David Raft of Global Immigration Partners).
 The rationale?
 An RFE gives you another opportunity to make your case while a denial is more challenging.